siyuancncd/siyuancncd.github.io/index.md

 I'm Siyuan Duan, a master's student at the School of Computer Science, Sichuan University, fortunately advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1282/13563.htm) & Prof. [Peng Hu](https://penghu-cs.github.io).

-If you are interested in collaborating with me or want to have a chat, always feel free to contact me through email siyuanduancn@gmail.com.

-🔥 **I'm actively seeking a PhD position for Fall 2026 entry.** If you believe my background aligns with your research needs, please feel free to contact me via email at siyuanduancn@gmail.com.
+🔥 **I'm actively seeking a PhD position for Fall 2026 entry.** If you believe my background aligns with your research needs, please feel free to contact me via [email](siyuanduancn@gmail.com).

 ## Research Interests

 - **Multi-modal Learning:** Including cross-modal retrieval and multi-view classification.
 - **AI for Science:** Utilizing Physics-Informed Neural Networks (PINNs) for solving PDE problems.

+If you are interested in collaborating with me or want to have a chat, please feel free to contact me via [email](siyuanduancn@gmail.com).

 ## News
 - **[Jul.
 2025]** I gave a talk at the [AI ​​TIME](https://www.aitime.cn/) pre-talk and introduced our [FUML (ICML'25)](https://github.com/siyuancncd/FUML).